Mr-Dark-debug/async_coder/docs/github-connector.md

 The **Integrations → GitHub connector** tab:

-1. Calls `GET /github/oauth/status` on mount when a user is signed in.
+1. Calls `GET /github/oauth/status` on mount when a user is signed in, including the bearer token issued by Clerk (or your auth provider).
-2. Launches the GitHub OAuth flow by POSTing to `/github/oauth/start` and redirecting the browser to the returned URL.
+2. Launches the GitHub OAuth flow by POSTing to `/github/oauth/start` and redirecting the browser to the returned URL, again sending the bearer token for identification.
 3. Listens for `github=connected` or `github=error` query parameters after the backend redirects back.
 4. Shows the connected account, scopes, and "Connected X minutes ago" timestamp.
 5. Links to this document so operators can review configuration steps without digging into the repository.